How Long Does It Really Take to Build a Profitable Blog?

 Months 0–3: The Initial Setup

-- Primary Focus: Choosing your niche, learning the technical setup, understanding search intent, and establishing a disciplined publishing schedule.
+- Primary Focus: Choosing your niche, learning technical setup, understanding search intent, and establishing a disciplined publishing schedule.

 Months 3–6: Early Traction